hannahjmarks/FanficNotes/Harry Potter/Ars Goetia/Characters/Josephina Avery (née Flint).md

 - Became a recluse
 	- Spends most days in her rooms and only occasionally moves to her Solar within [[The Atelier]]
 	- Usually just sits and stares into space (catatonic)
-	- Her physical appearance began to suffer as [[Weekey]] often had trouble getting her to eat
+	- Her physical appearance began to suffer as [[Vissey]] often had trouble getting her to eat